We look forward to seeing you!

 Service Animals & Support Animals

-UC Santa Cruz welcomes working service animals that are necessary to assist patrons with disabilities.
-Trained service animals are well behaved and must remain on a leash or harness at all times.
+Service animals: UC Santa Cruz welcomes working service animals that are necessary to assist patrons with disabilities.
+Trained service animals are expected to be well behaved and must remain on a leash or harness at all times.
 Please contact the event's producer or venue manager if you intend to bring a service animal to an event so that appropriate seating can be reserved for you.
-In some venues, there are limited seating spaces appropriate for aniimals.
-We want to be sure you and your service animal are comfortable and that patrons seated near you are as well.
-(Contact Arts Division Events Office: 831-459-2787)
+Contact Arts Division Events Office: 831-459-2787.

-Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be admitted to the theater.
-(If you arrive at the venue later than 15 minutes before curtain, we cannot guarantee that you will see the first portion of the program.)
+Please allow 20-30 minutes to park, purchase a parking permit, find a parking place, make your way to the venue, and be admitted and seated.
+(If you arrive at the venue shortly before curtain, we cannot guarantee that you will see the first portion of the program.)

 Young Audience Members

-Due to adult language, mature themes, or content, as well as special effects including sudden loud noises (such as realistic theatrical gunfire), most of our programs are NOT SUITABLE for children, toddlers, and infants.
-We strongly encourage parents to exercise discretion when considering whether to bring a child to any performance.
+Many theatrical presentations include adult language, mature themes, or content, as well as special effects including sudden loud noises (such as realistic theatrical gunfire).
+As such, most of our theatrical presentations are NOT SUITABLE for children, toddlers, and infants.
+We strongly encourage visitors to exercise discretion when considering whether to bring a child to any performance.

 Please check our schedule for periodic programs that are especially tailored to young people and families.

 With the exception of water in non-breakable containers, food and beverages are not permitted inside our indoor venues.
-Please enjoy food in the lobby or outdoors so we can keep our theaters clean.
+Please enjoy food in the lobby or outdoors.
 Thank you.